KarimLakra/Python_communication_Bluetooth/README.md

 # Python_communication_Bluetooth
-A useful examples for developpers or hobbyist on how to get started with a python Arduino serial communication.
+A get started tutorial with examples for a python Arduino serial communication.